Adansonia digitata: History

 The earliest written reports of African baobab are from a 14th-century travelogue by the Arab traveler Ibn Batuta.
-The first botanical description was by Alpino (1592) looking at fruits that he observed in Egypt from an unknown source.
-They were called Bahobab, possibly from the Arabic "bu hibab," meaning "many-seeded fruit".
+The first botanical description was by Alpino (1592) looking at fruit that he observed in Egypt from an unknown source.
+They were called Bahobab, possibly from the Arabic "bu hibab", meaning "many-seeded fruit".
 The French explorer and botanist, Michel Adanson observed a baobab tree in 1749 on the island of Sor, Senegal and wrote the first detailed botanical description of the full tree, accompanied with illustrations.
-Recognizing the connection to the fruit described by Alpino he called the genus Baobab.
-Linnaeus later renamed the genus Adansonia, to honour Adason, but use of baobab as one of the common names has persisted.
+Recognising the connection to the fruit described by Alpino he called the genus Baobab.
+Linnaeus later formally named the genus Adansonia, to honour Adason, but use of baobab as the commonest vernacular name has persisted.
 Additional common names include monkey-bread tree (the soft, dry fruit is edible), upside-down tree (the sparse branches resemble roots), and cream of tartar tree (cream of tartar) because of the powdery fruit pulp.

 Distribution and habitat

-The African Baobab is associated with tropical savannas.
+The African baobab is associated with tropical savannas.
 It is found in drier climates, is sensitive to water logging and frost and is not found in areas where sand is deep.
 It is native to mainland Africa, between the latitudes 16° N and 26° S. Some references consider it as introduced to Yemen and Oman while others consider it native there.
 The tree has also been introduced to many other regions including Australia and Asia.

 The northern limit of its distribution in Africa is associated with rainfall patterns; only on the Atlantic coast and in the Sudanian savanna does its occurrence venture naturally into the Sahel.
 On the Atlantic coast, this may be due to spreading after cultivation.
 Its occurrence is very limited in Central Africa, and it is found only in the very north of South Africa.
 In East Africa, the trees grow also in shrublands and on the coast.
 In Angola and Namibia, the baobabs grow in woodlands, and in coastal regions, in addition to savannas.
-The African Bayobab is native to Mauritania, Senegal, Guinea, Sierra Leone, Mali, Burkina Faso, Ghana, Togo, Benin, Niger, Nigeria, northern Cameroon, Chad, Sudan, Congo Republic, DR Congo (formerly Zaire), Eritrea, Ethiopia, southern Somalia, Kenya, Tanzania, Zambia, Zimbabwe, Malawi, Mozambique, Angola, São Tomé, Príncipe, Annobon, South Africa (in Limpopo province, north of the Soutpansberg mountain range), Namibia, Botswana.
+The African Baobab is native to Mauritania, Senegal, Guinea, Sierra Leone, Mali, Burkina Faso, Ghana, Togo, Benin, Niger, Nigeria, northern Cameroon, Chad, Sudan, Congo Republic, DR Congo (formerly Zaire), Eritrea, Ethiopia, southern Somalia, Kenya, Tanzania, Zambia, Zimbabwe, Malawi, Mozambique, Angola, São Tomé, Príncipe, Annobon, South Africa (in Limpopo province, north of the Soutpansberg mountain range), Namibia, Botswana.
 It is an introduced species in Java, Nepal, Sri Lanka, Philippines, Jamaica, Puerto Rico, Haiti, Dominican Republic, Venezuela, Seychelles, Comoros, India, Guangdong, Fujian, Yunnan and has been planted in Penang, Malaysia, along certain streets.
 Arab traders introduced it to northwestern Madagascar where baobab trees were often planted at the center of villages.